gloryadeh/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 5-strstr locates a substring
-7-print_chessboard prints the chessboard 8-print_diagsums prints the sum of two diagonals of a square matrix of integers
+7-print_chessboard prints the chessboard 8-print_diagsums prints the sum of two diagonals of a square matrix of integers 100-set_string sets value of a pointer to a char